 Tin is mainly extracted from its basic compound, usually the cassiterite (SnO2), occurring in the form of primary or secondary accumulations.

 In Poland, tin ores occur in two deposits, Gierczyn and Krobica, in the Stara Kamienica Lower Paleozoic Schist Belt in the Sudety Mts.
 Tin resources of these deposits were classified as anticipated sub-economic and were estimated at 5.5 million tonnes of ore with the average Sn content of about 0.5% (Table 1).
-Perspective resources of tin ore in the whole area of the Stara Kamienica Schist Belt are estimated at about 20 million tonnes, with the content of metallic tin of about 100 thousand tonnes.
+The prospective resources of tin ore in the whole area of the Stara Kamienica Schist Belt are estimated at about 20 million tonnes, with the content of metallic tin of about 100 thousand tonnes*.

 Prepared by: Stanisław Z. Mikulski